 The biggest advantage to this approach is you won’t violate any assumptions.

-2. Treat ordinal variables as numeric
+2. Analyze ordinal variables as if they’re numeric

 Because the ordering of the categories often is central to the research question, many data analysts do the opposite: ignore the fact that the ordinal variable really isn’t numerical and treat the numerals that designate each category as actual numbers.

 This approach requires the assumption that the distance between each set of subsequent categories is equal.
 And that can be very difficult to justify.